Call for Entries 2025:

 In order to strengthen this unique artistic alliance and promote the development of contemporary compositions, the DOK.forum Marketplace is presenting the DOK.composition Award, an advancement prize for documentary film and composition worth 2,500 euros.
 The award is sponsored by Sonoton Music and funded by Förderungs- und Hilfsfonds des Deutschen Komponist:innenverbands.

-The grants are awarded to musicians from the German-speaking region for the development of the score for a documentary film in the making.
+The grants are awarded to a composer for the development of the score for a documentary film in the making.
+We're looking for projects in all states of development with a solid compositional concept from a Germany-speaking (DACH) country production company.
 The aim is to support the development of the composition and the recording of the music for this project.

 The prerequisite for marketplace registration is a meaningful application including a compositional concept for a documentary film project.
 Applications can be submitted in German and English.
 German projects that have been successfully accepted by the DOK.forum Marketplace must submit a project description in English for the international catalogue by the end of March.